ArielMejiaDev/NOTES_Laravel/README.md

 ## Change Timezone
 config folder - app.php file
-in config array on "timezone" key change the value from UTC to date time you want, search in [PHP DOCS] : (https://www.php.net/manual/es/timezones.php)
+in config array on "timezone" key change the value from UTC to date time you want, search in [PHP DOCS](https://www.php.net/manual/es/timezones.php)

 ## Work with SqlServer:
 - "SA" is the root user, password is from installation or you could create a user with SQL Server Manager